Take Action

 How You Can Help:

-- Contact your legislator and urge support and sponsor SB181 / AB197
+• Contact your legislator and urge support of SB181 / AB197 through the committees without any amendments to the bill.

 Summary:

-Provides reimbursement to EMS agencies when care is provided but no transport occurs—an increasingly common and essential service.
+Provides increased reimbursement to EMS agencies when care is provided but no transport occurs (A0998 - ambulance response and treatment, no transport) an increasingly common response for EMS.

 Why it Matters: